nilumbra/HackU2022-Youwa/README.md

 # 要は

 # Build
-Run `npm run build`
+`npm run build`

 ## Development
-Use `npm run test` to fire up a nodemon server for development Use `npm run production` to fire up a server for production test
+`npm run test` to fire up a nodemon server for development

-git
+`npm run production` to fire up a server for production test
 ## Project structure
 ```
 root/